tpm2-software/tpm2-tools/man/tpm2_import.1.md

     this file is the raw key bytes.
 For assymetric keys in PEM or DER format.
 A typical file is generated with `openssl genrsa`.

-  * **-C**, **\--parent-context**=_PARENT\_CONTEXT_:
+  * **-C**, **\--parent-context**=_OBJECT_:

-    Specifies the context object for the parent key.
-Either a file or a handle number.
-    See section "Context Object Format".
-The parent key **MUST** be an *RSA* key with an symmetric cipher of *aes128cfb*.
+    The parent key object.

   * **-U**, **\--parent-public**=_FILE_:

     Optional.
 Specifies the parent key public data file input.
 This can be read with **tpm2_readpublic**(1) tool.
 If not specified, the tool invokes a tpm2_readpublic on the parent object.

   * **-k**, **\--encryption-key**=_FILE_:

     Optional.
 Specifies the file containing the symmetric algorithm key that was used for the inner wrapper.
 If the file is specified the tool assumes the algorithm is AES 128 in CFB mode otherwise none.

   * **-r**, **\--private**=_FILE_:

     Specifies the file path required to save the encrypted private portion of the object imported as key.

     When importing a duplicated object this option specifies the file containing the private portion of the object to be imported.

   * **-u**, **\--public**=_FILE_:

     Specifies the file path required to save the public portion of the object imported as key

     When importing a duplicated object this option specifies the file containing the public portion of the object to be imported.

   * **-a**, **\--attributes**=_ATTRIBUTES_:

     The object attributes, optional.

-  * **-P**, **\--parent-auth**=_PARENT\_KEY\_AUTH_:
+  * **-P**, **\--parent-auth**=_AUTH_:

-    The authorization value for using the parent key, optional.
+    The authorization value for using the parent key specified with **-C**.
-    Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

-  * **-p**, **\--key-auth**=_KEY\_AUTH_:
+  * **-p**, **\--key-auth**=_AUTH_:

-    The authorization value for the key, optional.
+    The authorization value for the imported key, optional.
-    Follows the authorization formatting of the
-    "password for parent key" option: **-P**.

   * **-L**, **\--policy**=_POLICY\_FILE_: